Exail header quantum communication

 How to implement QKD with optical solutions?

 Thanks to QKD, a spy trying to intercept some information is detected before a message is even sent.
-And this is achieved simply by adapting the emitter and receiver hardware of an optical link (no need to send guards all along your optical fiber).
-In practice, QKD is achieved with optical telecommunication links, either via optical fibers or via the propagation of light in vacuum (or in the atmosphere) for satellite links, where Exail’s solutions are used.
+And this is achieved simply by adapting the emitter and receiver hardware of a classical telecommunication link (no need to send guards all along your optical fiber).
+In practice, QKD is achieved with optical links, either via optical fibers or via the propagation of light in vacuum (or in the atmosphere) for satellite links, where Exail’s solutions can be used as well.

 Photonics solutions to implement QKD